Corporations Frequently Asked Questions - Articles of Conversion

 When I convert a Delaware corporation to a Wisconsin corporation, I want to amend the articles of incorporation.
 How can this be done?

-The Plan of Conversion contained in the Certificate of Conversion is to include a copy of the articles of incorporation after conversion.
+The Plan of Conversion contained in the Articles of Conversion is to include a copy of the articles of incorporation after conversion.
 Accordingly, you have the opportunity to entirely rewrite the articles of incorporation to reflect the changes you want.

 Do I have to pay my corporation's delinquent annual report fees if I am converting it to a limited liability company?